 South Korea’s top automaker unveiled the plan during the 2021 ‘Seoul Mobility Show’ this week to start the test run of the RoboRide service using its Level 4 self-driving vehicle on streets in a designated zone in the downtown capital.

 A Level 4 autonomous vehicle means the car can operate almost independently with little intervention or control by the human driver.
 It is designed to handle unexpected situations, like a system failure, although the human driver can still take back the wheel manually.

-The planned operation will help verify and further advance the self-driving technology, Hyundai said.
+Hyundai said that the planned operation will help verify and further advance the self-driving technology.